shimanauskas/sandrasforth/README.md

 # Avocado
 A Forth-like system for Linux and macOS on x86-64.

+The goal for Avocado is to become self-hosting.
+For now it can be used as a postfix calculator.

 Requires make, nasm and ld.

 Terminate input with a semicolon to get it interpreted.